Health Professions Advising [HPA] Events

 • A wait list will be constructed in the case that not all of the originally selected applicants are able to register.
 If your name is pulled from the waitlist, we will contact you individually with a link.

 • Attendance commitment: If you choose to sign up to attend this event it is expected that you will keep your commitment to this event, and it will be your priority for that day.
-Last minute cancellations due to scheduling conflicts are both unprofessional and disrespectful, as you would be taking this opportunity away from another student or alumnus/a who may have been able to attend.
 It is also expected that you will dress in a business professional manner if possible and that you will present yourself in a professional manner.
 If you are not certain whether you are able to meet these expectations, please do not sign up to attend this event.

 Format:Virtual